 Pedagogy, Praxis and Purpose in Education

-G. Mulcahy is Connecticut State University Professor in the School of Education and Professional Studies.
+G. Mulcahy is Connecticut State University Professor in the School of Education.
 His research and teaching interests center on curriculum and policy in education.

 Cara Mulcahy is an associate professor in the Department of Reading and Language Arts.
 She is the author of Marginalized Literacies and several articles and book chapters in a variety of scholarly publications.